 There are a number of different options when setting up a power of attorney, and the right one for you may depend on your situation, assets and potential heirs.
 Regardless, it remains a critical part of establishing estate plans.
 For most estate plans, a durable power of attorney is utilized because it remains effective even if you are incapacitated.
 A power of attorney is normally executed together with advance health care directives.
 A power of attorney can be utilized for different purposes, including the following:

-- General power of attorney.
-This is a much broader agreement that allows the agent to perform a variety of legal acts on your behalf.
-The agent’s exact responsibilities must be carefully outlined in the document.
+- General power of attorney: This is a much broader agreement that allows the agent to perform a variety of legal acts on your behalf.
+The agent’s exact powers and responsibilities must be carefully outlined in the document.

-- Durable power of attorney.
-Unlike most legal agreements, a durable power of attorney remains effective even if the principal who created it becomes incapacitated.
-The agreement must still clearly define the agent’s responsibilities.
+- Durable power of attorney: Unlike most legal agreements, a durable power of attorney remains effective even if the principal who created it becomes incapacitated.
+The agreement must still clearly define the agent’s powers and responsibilities.

 A power of attorney agreement is a complex and powerful legal tool that should be created by a knowledgeable lawyer.
-The agreement must be signed by the principal and two witnesses, and it needs to be notarized to be valid.
-Our Sarasota County attorneys help you draft a power of attorney agreement that gives you peace of mind for your future.
+The agreement must be signed by the principal and two subscribing witnesses, and it needs to be notarized to be valid.